iotaledger/tips/text/0017-message/0017-message.md

     <tr>
         <td>NetworkID</td>
         <td>uint64</td>
         <td>Network identifier.
 This field will signify whether this message was meant for mainnet, testnet, or a private net.
 It also tells what protocol rules apply to the message.
-It will usually be calculated as the hash of the concatenation of the network type and the protocol version.</td>
+It is first 8 bytes of the `BLAKE2b-256` hash of the concatenation of the network type and the protocol version string.</td>
         </tr>
     <tr>
         <td>Parent1 (<code>trunk</code>)</td>